A dedication to employee wellbeing

 Providing a safe working environment for all our employees and contractors is paramount.
 As a global business, operating in diverse markets including some of the world’s most volatile regions, this can also be challenging.

-We deeply regret this loss of life and the suffering it has caused.
-Whenever a fatality occurs, we liaise with the relevant authorities to assist their investigations and conduct rigorous internal investigations to determine the cause, identify lessons, and develop an action plan, so we can do all we can to prevent similar incidents from happening again.
+We track safety performance across all our sites and a dedicated team regularly analyses the information to identify trends or high-risks areas that require coordinated cross-functional action.
+If a serious incident or fatality occurs, we liaise with the relevant authorities to assist their investigations, as well as reporting fatalities to the Board, which we are legally obliged to do.
+We always conduct rigorous internal investigations to determine the cause, identify lessons, and develop an action plan, so we can do all we can to prevent similar incidents from happening again.
+All investigation outcomes are reviewed by the Board, who also receive updates on action plan implementation.

-Full details of our safety performance can be viewed in our sustainability performance centre .
+Full details of our safety performance can be viewed in our 2020 ESG Report (14.1 mb) .

 We aim to be among the leaders in occupational health management.
 We focus on identifying hazards, assessing risks to people’s health at work and introducing appropriate controls.
 We also have programmes around the world that protect and promote health and wellbeing for employees, their families and local communities.
 These include medical services and insurance, healthy lifestyle and fitness schemes and family-friendly policies and initiatives, such as flexible working and help with childcare.